shadesframework/synthetic/README.md

 1. each product could have many orders generated for it
 2. each order will belong to a unique customer (customer will have many orders)
-3. product names will be saved in column "product" and will have regex patter 'product[0-9][0-9][0-9]'
+3. product names will be saved in column "product" and will have regex pattern 'product[0-9][0-9][0-9]'
 4. product price will depend on the product names
     4i. if product = product111, price will range between 10 and 19
     4ii if product = product211, price will range between 20 and 39
-    4iii for all other product names, price will range ween 50 and 100
+    4iii for all other product names, price will range between 50 and 100
 5. product price will be saved in column 'price'
 6. generated customer names will be selected from a rotating list
 7. generate 100 rows of data for each of these entities.
 8. set primary and foreign key relations, in the generated data, according to #1 and #2 above

-This configuration for this example is realized in the resources folder as files order.synth, customer.synth and product.synth
+The configuration for this example is realized in the resources folder as files order.synth, customer.synth and product.synth

 you can build the maven project and run it as